Feeling a little bullish about Earth Day? Me too. I’m full of questions…

 In a rare political alignment, Republicans and Democrats created the EPA, and then passed the Clean Air, Clean Water, and Endangered Species Acts.

 Could this be done today?

 We’ve got climate change deniers in Congress, no plan for swapping fossil-fuel based energy for renewable energy, and a well-funded pro-polluter lobby steadying their drumbeat to the false message that we have to choose between the economy, our precious planet — our precious children.

 Where’s the economy headed if we can’t breathe the air, drink the water or farm on the land?

-We’ve come a long way since 1970, yet we haven’t answered BIG questions.
-I’m thinking we need a new uprising, a new mission for Earth Day, a grassroots movement focused on the single most important environmental issue of our time – Climate Change.
+We’ve come a long way since 1970, yet we haven’t answered the BIG questions.
+I’m thinking we need a new uprising, a new mission for Earth Day, a stronger grassroots movement focused on the single most important environmental issue of our time – Climate Change.
 Our parents fought hard for a cleaner, greener environment for their children.
 Now it’s our turn to repurpose Earth Day.

 WATCH Earth Day 1970: